emavap/HeatingControl/README.md

 - **Binary Sensors**: Monitor heating decisions and current state
 - **Decision Diagnostics**: Full visibility into heating logic

+## Dashboard Overview

+The dynamic Lovelace strategy renders a **single-column dashboard** optimised for tablets and desktop touch panels:

+- Section headings provide structure without forcing multi-column layouts.
+- Climate devices are shown as standard thermostat cards inside an adaptive grid.
+- Diagnostics are summarised in a markdown card with bullet points, avoiding the oversized icon tiles from earlier versions.
+- Schedule/device mappings, presence trackers, and a manual refresh button stay available for deeper troubleshooting while keeping the layout readable.

 ## Directory Structure

 ```